 - Showcase cool architectural features

-Remember, the goal is to think like a potential home buyer.
-Although being objective about your home and depersonalizing it can be challenging, it’s crucial if you want to sell it.
+Remember, staging is creating a space that lets potential buyers imagine how it can suit their style.
+In order for them to do this, they need to see your home as a blank canvas rather than as a reflection of the current residents.
+Although being objective about your home and depersonalizing it can be challenging, it’s crucial if you want to sell it quickly and for your ideal asking price.
 If all else fails, talk with your realtor.
 He or she can often help with the staging process, or at the very least, put you in contact with a staging professional.